 In March, 2006, Cox reached a settlement with one of the officers found liable in his civil suit in 1998.
 The amount was not disclosed.

-The shooting that prompted the police chase in the first place resulted in the murder of resulted in the prosecution of four men.
+The shooting that prompted the police chase in the first place resulted in the prosecution of four men for murder.

 Two were acquitted.
 Brothers John and Jimmy Evans were convicted and sentenced to life without parole.